 Tarte server and display stand

-A decorative piece even when not in use, this Cake stand can be presented in a variety of ways.
-The base and the plate can be treated as two separate elements, Reversing the base turn it into a bowl.
+A decorative piece even when not in use, this cake stand can be presented in a variety of ways.
+The base and the plate can be treated as two separate elements, Reversing the base turns it into a bowl.
 The plate has small raised marks to aid cutting equal portions - a necessity in our book!

 Ordinary, everyday items, are enhanced.
 The beauty of the carafe is that the neck, which is emphasised, becomes the handle.
 Here we have a fine balance between modernised conventional design and a funnel-shaped neck for ease of handling.